-Remuneration Committee work in 2011
+Remuneration Committee work in 2012

-The Remuneration Committee had five meetings in 2011, Reijo Karhinen acting as Chairman and Satu Lähteenmäki and Tony Vepsäläinen as other members.
+The Remuneration Committee had nine meetings, with Reijo Karhinen acting as Chairman and Jukka Hienonen (since 27 March 2013), Satu Lähteenmäki (until 27 March 2012) and Tony Vepsäläinen as other members.
 In addition to the Remuneration Committee members, the President and CEO and the Senior Executive Vice President of Human Resources participated in Committee meetings.
 The average attendance rate of its members stood at 100%.

-Monitoring the new EU regulation on remuneration policies in the financial services sector and its Group-wide implementation were highlighted in the Remuneration Committee's work in 2011.
+Harmonising the 2013 remuneration policies of Pohjola Group with those of other OP-Pohjola Group Central Cooperative Consolidated companies and institutions and monitoring the progress of the new EU regulation on remuneration policies in the financial services sector and its implementation and reporting were highlighted in the Remuneration Committee's work in 2012.
 This new regulation has the key aim of ensuring that remuneration policies and practices are in line with a company's long-term interests and that they are consistent with good and effective risk management and promote it.
-Another task in which the Committee was involved was the Company's and its consolidated group's inclusion in OP-Pohjola Group's new long-term incentive schemes.
-OP-Pohjola's Group-level targets apply to these schemes and conform to those covering a new, share-based management incentive scheme and OP Personnel Fund for the entire Group's personnel.